Blaauboschkraal stone ruins: Historical context

 The Blaauboschkraal stone ruins are widely understood to have been built and used by the Bokoni people and date somewhere within the last 500 years.

 As characterised through the ‘phases’ of the Bokoni civilisation it is assumed the Blaauboschkraal stone ruins were built in the third phase.
 The third phase describes the time where there was increasing threat of domination from outside invaders on the Bokoni people.
-Because of invaders, propelled by the Mfecane, the Bokoni built ‘refugee’ settlements in kloofs (steep sided wooden valleys) instead of their traditional open-valley homesteads (Bokoni settlements primarily built-in stages one and two of Bokoni civilisation).
-Building settlements hidden away in valley's increased the Bokoni defence and created refuge for those living in them.
+Because of invaders, propelled by the Mfecane, the Bokoni built ‘refugee’ settlements in kloofs (steep sided wooded valleys) instead of their traditional open-valley homesteads (Bokoni settlements primarily built-in stages one and two of Bokoni civilisation).
+Building settlements hidden away in valleys increased the Bokoni defense and created refuge for those living in them.

-Considering the Blaauboschkraal stone ruins are located on a hillside of a valley it is assumed this settlement was built in the 3rd stage of Bokoni civilisation.
+Considering the Blaauboschkraal stone ruins are located on a hillside of a valley, it is assumed this settlement was built in the 3rd stage of Bokoni civilisation.

 The Blaauboschkraal Stone ruins are isolated away from other stone walled settlements found.
 It is more common for open-valley homesteads to have a complex connectedness between settlements which is seen in the region.
 This is thought to be a result not only of the 3rd phase of civilisation but also because of the weak political regime the Bokoni are thought to have had.
 The stone ruins found in the Mpumalanga region mirror a decentralised civilisation inferencing that they also had decentralised political and military systems.
-The Bokoni are thought to have been more influenced by trade than defence and military and this is what is assumed to explain the location of settlements discovered.
+The Bokoni are thought to have been more influenced by trade than defense and military and this is what is assumed to explain the location of settlements discovered.

 The trade route which was the Bokoni contributed to was that of the Late Iron Age.
 The landscape in which the Bokoni domesticated facilitated intensive agricultural production instead of copper and iron production which was popular in surrounding regions.
 This meant that they could generate food products in return for other necessities and luxuries such as metal and ivory.
 It is also estimated that their intensive food production may have provided the food security needed by those surrounding regions.